sandhawke/mov/README.md

 ### **mov:itemdef**

 This can be used for defining any resource.
-In practice, it should only be used for resources which are _not_ an rdf:Property or an rdf:Class, since they are more easily defined using mov:propdef and mov:classdef.
+In practice, it should only be used for resources which are _not_ an rdf:Property or an rdfs:Class, since they are more easily defined using mov:propdef and mov:classdef.

 Example: